codenothing/Nlint/doc/Install.md

 **Note:** npm installation does all of the above, except install the jslint manfile.
-**Note2:** npm install assumes /usr/local/bin/node as your node binary.
+**Note2:** npm installation assumes /usr/local/bin/node as your node binary.
 If you installed node with a different prefix, you will need to edit the Nodelint and jslint bin files.